-Every two years, the Arts Council staff creates a releases a report outlining the activity and successes of Arts Council programs and major milestones for the organization and arts community.
+Every two years, the Arts Council staff creates and releases a report outlining the activity and successes of Arts Council programs and the major milestones for the organization and the Indianapolis arts community.
 The most recent report, New Directions, is for 2010 and 2011.
 You can view and download the report below, or pick up a copy at the Arts Council office.

 In 2010, new directions came both literally and figuratively to the Arts Council of Indianapolis.
 The Arts Council began the year with its new president & CEO, Dave Lawrence, at the helm.
 Later that spring, the board and staff unveiled a new vision and mission statement, as well as a bold new strategic plan that would guide the work of the Arts Council through 2012.
 In May, the Arts Council moved its headquarters one mile north from Monument Circle to the historic Saint Joseph Neighborhood; with new space, and an exciting venture: Gallery 924.
 New ideas and new directions would become the hallmark of the Arts Council of Indianapolis.